Kerin Hilker-Balkissoon

 • MS, Clinical Counseling, The Johns Hopkins University (1999)

-• BS, Psychology, University of Massachusetts at Amherst (1995)
+• BS, Psychology – Dual Emphasis in Neurocognitive & Developmental, University of Massachusetts at Amherst (1995)

 About